umbraco/UmbracoDocs/umbraco-cloud/release-notes/2024-07-releasenotes.md

 ## [Sustainability Dashboard](https://docs.umbraco.com/umbraco-cloud/getting-started/the-umbraco-cloud-portal/sustainability-dashboard)

-We're excited to announce the launch of the Sustainability Dashboard in Umbraco Cloud.
-Its a powerful new tool designed to help you monitor and optimize the environmental impact of your cloud projects.
-As sustainability becomes increasingly important, we're committed to providing tools that empower you to make informed decisions about your digital infrastructure.
+We are excited to announce the launch of the Sustainability Dashboard in Umbraco Cloud.
+It is a powerful new tool designed to help you monitor and optimize the environmental impact of your cloud projects.
+As sustainability becomes increasingly important, we are committed to providing tools that empower you to make informed decisions about your digital infrastructure.

 ![Sustainability Dashboard](images/sustainability-dashboard.png)